Nursing and Health Sciences Division

 Introduction to the Nursing and Health Sciences Division

 The Nursing and Health Sciences Division exists to facilitate development of outstanding healthcare providers committed to excellence in the delivery and management of patient centered care.
-Majors are offered in professional nursing, and radiographic science.
+Majors are offered in professional nursing radiographic science, medical assistant, and administrative medical assisting.
 Students engage in classroom, clinical, and other experiential learning opportunities to build the foundational knowledge necessary for entry into practice in their identified healthcare field.

 Accreditation